 The SMC-17 conference will open on Wednesday, July 5, 2017, at 10am.
 The closing ceremonies will take place on Saturday, July 8, 2017 around 3 pm.

-Click here to download the preliminary program for SMC-17 in PDF format.
-Please note that this program is subject to change.
+Click here to download the SMC-17 conference program in PDF format.

 SMC-17 is proud to present this year's keynote speakers!

 This keynote presentation will cover Yamaha's history as an electronic keyboard instrument manufacturer.
 Yamaha entered the electronic organ business in 1959 with the release of the Electone D-1.
 In the beginning, Yamaha's organs were designed using analog circuitry.
 Nowadays, Yamaha uses state-of-the-art digital signal processing (DSP) technologies in their products.
 This knowledge of DSP technologies for audio and musical applications can be applied not only to musical instruments, but also to audio equipment.
 This presentation will discuss the issues that arose during Yamaha's transition from analog to digital, as well as introduce some of the latest products Yamaha has developed with their cutting-edge DSP technologies.